teras/stormify/README.md

 - **Support for Composite Keys**: Handle tables with composite primary keys effortlessly.
 - **Kotlin Multiplatform**: Multiplatform support with JVM and Native targets.

+## About Async APIs

+Stormify (and the underlying KDBC drivers) currently expose blocking database calls.
+This isn’t a design preference so much as a constraint of the drivers we rely on: JDBC on the JVM and the native C clients (SQLite, libpq, MySQL/MariaDB, Oracle, FreeTDS) are all inherently blocking.
+A suspending wrapper would still have to pin a worker thread for each query, so there is no real non-blocking benefit to surface to consumers.
+When truly asynchronous database drivers become available for the supported platforms we can revisit the API, but for now keeping the interface synchronous aligns with the capabilities of the ecosystem.

 ## Installation

 To use Stormify in your Kotlin project, add the library dependency to your build file.
 Stormify is available through common package managers like Maven and Gradle.